 Navigation initialisation completes once the system has determined a starting absolute position.
 If the system is hot-starting it will remember its position at the time it was switched off and use this as the starting position.
-The other possibility for navigation initialisation is an external position source to be used, see 11.4.25 External Position Packet for more information.
-In a situation where an external position input is not available, it can be initialised manually by entering a position into the 9.1.3.8 Manual Initialisation page in the web UI or in Boreas Manager.
+The other possibility for navigation initialisation is an external position source to be used, see 11.4.25 External position initialisation in the web UI or the 9.1.3.8 Manual Initialisation page in the web UI or the 9.1.3.8 Manual Initialisation page in the web UI or the 9.1.3.8 Manual Initialisation page in the web UI or the 9.1.3.8 Manual Initialisation page in the web UI or the 9.1.3.8 Manual Initialisation dialogue in the Boreas Manager.